Les Mazures

 Les Mazures (/fr/) is a commune in the Ardennes department in northern France.

-During the Second World War, Les Mazures was the site of a minor concentration camp, used by the Nazis for the detainment of Jews.
+During the Second World War, Les Mazures was the site of a forced labour camp, used by the Nazis for the detainment of Jews and French prisoners of war of North African origin.
+288 Jewish men from Antwerp were imprisoned in Les Mazures in July 1942.
+In October 1942 and January 1944, most of them were deported to Auschwitz, where 239 of them were assassinated.